electricimp/AmazonDRS/README.md

 ### Error code ###

-An *Integer* error code which specifies a concrete error (if any) happened during an operation.
+An *Integer* error code which specifies a concrete error (if any) occured during an operation.

 | Error Code | Description |
 | --- | --- |